Rebuild Foundation: Stony Island Arts Bank Collections

-These collections are central to the Foundation’s mission of providing access to cultural memory and creating spaces for education, contemplation, and activism.

 Dorchester Industries

 Dorchester Industries, founded on November 1, 2016, is a creative industrial initiative under the Rebuild Foundation that blends art, design, and vocational training.
-Led by artists and makers, the program repurposes salvaged materials—often donated by the City of Chicago—to produce furniture, architectural elements, and works of art.
+Led by artists and makers, the program reuses salvaged materials—often donated by the City of Chicago—to produce furniture, architectural elements, and works of art.
 In addition to its production work, Dorchester Industries functions as a training ground for emerging talent from under-resourced neighborhoods.
 Participants learn to work with materials such as clay and wood, and develop skills like kiln firing, glazing and carpentry.
 The program promotes craftsmanship as a pathway to professional development, encouraging participants to pursue careers in the trades and creative industries.

 Programs

 Dorchester Industries Apprentice Program

 The Dorchester Industries Apprentice Program offers South Side residents the opportunity to apprentice with local tradespeople.
 Such initiatives include landscapers, masons, and contractors—as well as with Rebuild Foundation’s artists-in-residence.
 Participants co-create original design objects and artworks, which are later showcased and auctioned at benefit events to support their professional growth.